 Beans are easy and fun to grow.
 I’m sure you know they’re a companion plant to corn.
-We wait until our corn is knee high and then plant a variety of climbing beans between the hills.
-The beans grow up the corn stalk and enrich the soil by fixing nitrogen which the corn has used.
+We wait until our corn is knee-high and then plant a variety of climbing beans between the hills.
+The beans grow up the corn stalk and enrich the soil by fixing nitrogen that the corn has used.

 Me in our cucumber and squash patch a couple of years ago

-As on of the more versatile greens, spinach can be grown almost anywhere.
+As one of the more versatile greens, spinach can be grown almost anywhere.
 We like to add it to scrambled eggs, omelets, smoothies, juices, sandwiches, and salads.
-It’s loaded in flavonoids which act as antioxidants which help protect against cancer causing free radicals.
+It’s loaded with flavonoids which act as antioxidants that help protect against cancer-causing free radicals.
 Who doesn’t need more of those in today’s toxic world?
 I guess Popeye was a wise man after all!

 The health benefits of spinach just keep on going.
 It’s a heart-healthy food and helps maintain a healthy gastrointestinal tract.
 It helps fight inflammation for those who suffer from arthritis, osteoporosis, migraines, and asthma.
 Studies have proven it helps maintain brain function as we age!